claus-e-andersen/clanElectrons/README.md

 ## Main functions in package
 ```
-# The material in question is described in a list called
+# The material in question is described in a list that
+# is typically called:
 #   dat
-# as will be explained below (see dat.H2O as an example).
+# See, below for an example (dat <- dat.H2O).

 # --------------
-# Some of the function calls (like Sternheimer.delta.exact) are designed
+# Some of the functions  (like Sternheimer.delta.exact)
-# to update dat with output such that dat both contains the material parameters
+# return a list with the same format and elements as the
-# and the result of the computation.
+# input dat puls the result of the computation.
+So, "dat"
+# will just be updated with results.

 # "Exact" Sternheimer density-effect correction (delta):
 # See ICRU-90 equations 4.27, 4.28, and 4.29